jameshfisher/jameshfisher.com/_posts/2017-03-30-framer-replay-with-sound.md

 title: Replay with sound
 justification: The Vidrio site has an autoplay promo video.
 It's a bit annoying ...
 tags: []
+summary: >-
+  A "Replay with sound" button to control a muted video, implemented using the YouTube Iframe API.
 ---

 Video is no longer standalone content to be played with a separate "video player".
 Nowadays, videos are commonplace as UI elements.
 Video contrasts with traditional UI elements (text, tables, images) in a few ways.
 Video is temporal: its state changes through time.
 Video is noisy: it can have an audio track.
 And video is interactive: the user can change its state.